 - After shredding the zucchini, you will need to drain off the excess moisture.
 To this you will place the shredded zucchini in a mesh strainer and mix in a sprinkle of salt.
 Let it sit for at least 10 minutes.

-- While the zucchini is straining, mix together the eggs, sugars, and melted butter.
+- While the zucchini is straining, mix together the eggs, honey, maple syrup, and melted butter.
 Mix on medium speed.

-- Once combined, add in the einkorn flour, baking powder, and baking soda.
+- Once combined, add in the einkorn flour, salt (if necessary), baking powder, and baking soda.
 Mix on medium-low speed.

 - Once the zucchini has strained for at least 10 minutes, squeeze out the excess fluid with your hands and place in the mixer.
 Mix on medium-low speed.